ndd21/PHYS281/docs/index.md

   [Matploltib](https://matplotlib.org/).
 * Python is portable - Python programmes are cross platform and run on most computer systems in use today.
-* Many modern data science and machine learning applications use Python as an interface, this driving its growth.
+* Many modern data science and machine learning applications use Python as an interface, which is driving its growth.
 * Python is currently used by many academics in the department.